Austio/learning/the-little-schemer.md

 ### [The Little Schemer](https://repl.it/@AustinStory/LittleSchemer)

 ### Commandments
- 1. Always ask `null?` as the first question in expressing any function for `lat` and `zero?` for numbers
+ 1. Always ask `null?` as the first question in expressing any function for `lat` and `zero?` for numbers.
+  - When recurring on a list of s-expressions, ask if it is null?, atom or else
  2. Use `cons` to build lists
  3. When building a list, describe first typical element then cons it into the natural recursion
  4. Always change at least 1 arg when recurring that is closer to termination.
 Use `cdr` for `lat` and `sub1` for `numbers`
+  - When recurring on list of s-expressions, l, user car/cdr if either null? or atom(car l) are true
  5. Additions terminates with 0 (+ n 0), multiplication with 1 (x n 1) and cons with () (cons list ())
+ 6. Simplify only after the function is correct